phil-s/emacsd/el-get/php-mode/README.md

 ### PHP 7 Support ###

-At this time of writing PHP 7 is currently on its fourth Release Candidate.
+PHP 7 has been released.
 PHP Mode supports the following features and changes from PHP 7:

 1. Type-hints for return values in functions and methods receive syntax highlighting in the same way as type-hints for function and method parameters.